 If I’m right, you also had plans to work again with your former UFO and Waysted colleague Paul Chapman.
 Is that cooperation still going to happen someday?

-Well, he came over, but I was moving actually at the time, and it wasn’t right.
-It was a bit like we are just doing something for no real reason.
+Well, he came over, but I was actually moving at the time, and it wasn’t right.
+It was a bit like we were doing something for no real reason.
 Paul wants to do it.
-I was happy to do it, but I still haven’t—It’s been six years or more, finish the album off with Mike Clink.
+I was happy to do it, but I still haven’t—It’s been six years or more when I finished the album off with Mike Clink.
 You know, Slash is playing on that, and many others as well, and that is what people want to hear, and not SAVE YOUR PRAYERS.
 So, I couldn’t readjust my focus to try and redo it.
 So, yeah, that’s why we’re on the road.
 In fact, the album’s not out, but we’ve re-released AMPHETAMINE, which was important because we wanted something out, but that album never really had much exposure, and everybody I worked with said, “Why don’t we do these songs?”
 I said, “Well, we can if you like.”
 At the same time, I don’t like to let people see us play without doing some UFO.
 I think it’s not fair.
 So, I do my best, but I do it differently.
 I would say heroes are more grunge — things like that.
-I’m not into cabaret or sugar-coated thing, as I call it.
+I’m not into cabaret or sugar-coated things, as I call it.

 But going back to the original Paul question, didn’t he move back to Europe?

 Oh, he’s still staying in Florida?